Why should you be an interior designer?

 5. Diverse sectors and industries

 One very good thing about being an interior designer is that there are many places and platforms that you can use to display your prowess.
-As an interior designer, you the chance to work in diverse sectors and industries.
-Some of the places you can work at include:
+As an interior designer, you have the chance to work in diverse sectors and industries.
+Some of the places you can work include: